camunda/camunda-docs-static/enterprise/content/support.md

 * **Attachments** like screenshots, log files, stack traces or BPMN files help us to find and reproduce your bug faster.
 If possible provide log files and stack traces as plain text file.
 * For bug reports and help requests, it is important to know which **environment** you use.
 Inform us about the used Camunda version, application server, database and everything else that seems to be important for your issue.

+# Feature changes in new JIRA version
+* Comments would not be editable
+* Comments will appear in reverse chronological order (newest on top)
+* Uploaded Attachments can not be deleted
+* Priority, Description and Environment will be editable via “Edit” link on the right side of the page
+* Some of the fields such as Assignee, Priority are sometimes not displayed immediately when ticket is created.
+Once you refresh, all these fields should get displayed on right side of the page.

 ## Issue Types